The Crown season 5 review: Is the Netflix royal drama still a hit?Nov 9 | 3 min read

 It won't be Carvel's first appearance in the Netflix drama - in the Season 2 episode titled Marionettes, the stage and screen actor played broadcaster Robin Day.

 Lydia Leonard (Gentleman Jack, Ten Percent) will play the PM's wife, Cherie Blair.

-No, there isn’t a trailer for The Crown season 6 as filming hasn’t started yet.
+No, there isn’t a trailer for The Crown Season 6 as filming has only just started.